emablekos/emablekos.github.io/index.md

 {% endraw %}

 #### Rollcall
-The formative work of LikeToKnow.it began with Rollcall, a startup I co-founded.
+The formative work of the LikeToKnow.it mobile app began with Rollcall, a startup I co-founded.
 We built the initial concept of matching screenshots through a client-side image analysis system written in Objective-C and C++.
 We also built a mobile native multi-retailer shopping cart system.
 Rollcall was funded by Accel, WME, Red Swan, and Social Starts.

 {% raw %}
 <iframe width="740" height="417" src="https://www.youtube.com/embed/72KMSAVPZ-E" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>